MuhammadMajiid/MIPS-Processor/README.md

 #### GCD

-*   Given the machine code for the GCD test:
+*   Given the machine code for the GCD test for [120, 180]:

 -   The test: *[GCD](https://github.com/MuhammadMajiid/MIPS-Processor/blob/main/Code/prog2.txt)*